5l1v3r1/Sonarr-wiki/API/API.md

 ## Authentication ##

-All requests made from a system other than localhost require authentication, either an API Key or Basic Authentication is supported, although it is recommended to use the API Key.
-Basic auth may be disabled on the API in a future version.

-API Key uses the X-Api-Key header for authentication.
+All requests made to the api endpoint require API Key authentication using the X-Api-Key header.

 ### API Key ###

-- Recommended
+- Can be accessed and reset via Settings -> General
-- Found in Config.xml
+- Stored in Config.xml
 - alpha-numeric (lower case)

-### Basic Auth ###

-- Not recommended
-- Username & Password

 ## Dates & Times ##